Outlook for production and sales in the German machinery industry

 This average line is to facilitate the evaluation of the current sales this year.

-The hefty setback of sales in August to 111.3 index points is typically for sideways ranges.
+The hefty setback of sales in August to 111.3 index points as well as its strong increase to 139.8 indexpoints in September are typically for sideways ranges.
 For sideways range means there is neither an uptrend nor a downtrend, in fact a trendless up and down.